aws-samples/aws-pipeline-server-side-swift-blog/README.md

 ## Server-side Swift development using an AWS CI/CD pipeline

-This project is the accompanying source code to the blog article locate here: TBD.
+This project is the accompanying source code to the blog article locate here: https://aws.amazon.com/blogs/opensource/continuous-delivery-server-side-swift-aws/.
 Please check that article out - it goes over the project goals and setup instructions in much greater depth.

 ## Getting started